New Podcast: On the Green Fence | DW | 22.08.2019

 Their inquisitive, entertaining and occasionally absurd adventures take them across Germany, talking with climate protesters and wolf psychologists, sorting through household rubbish and fighting mosquitoes.

-Equipped with a good dose of skepticism about the greenies, American Gabe and British-German Neil bring their international backgrounds as well as their very personal views on their journeys into new terrain.
+Equipped with a good dose of skepticism about the greenies, American Gabriel and British-German Neil bring their international backgrounds as well as their very personal views on their journeys into new terrain.

 Check out a new episode each week here, or on Apple Podcasts, spotify, rss, or wherever you listen to podcasts.